evanmascitti/soiltestr/README.md

 remotes::install_github("evanmascitti/diRtscience")
 ```

+## Utility

 This package contains concise functions to analyze laboratory soil test
 data.
-I wrote this code for my own use but other soil scientists may
+I wrote this code for my own use, but other soil scientists who do similar lab work may
 find it of value.
-The code encompasses several commonly performed tests
+Supported test methods include common characterization techniques
 (including particle size analysis, Proctor maximum density, and
 Atterberg limits) and specialized analyses that were developed
 specifically for this project.
-Examples include 3D morphometric analyses
+These include 3D morphometric analyses
 of soil surfaces and numerical integration of stress-strain curves
 derived from unconfined compression tests.